joymon/prayerbook/readme.md

  1. https://github.com/joymon/PrayerBook/archive/master.zip

 # Running the application
 1. With a dev web server
+ 1. Run the command `npm run dev` to build.
- 1. Run the command `npm run start`
+ 2. Run the command `npm run start`
- 2. Browser will be opened with application.
+ 3. Browser will be opened with application.

+# Running the tests
+## One time test
+1. Run the command `npm test` to build.
+## Continuous run during development
+1. Run the command `npm run devTest` to build.

 # How to contribute
 1. This require an account in www.github.com.
 Its free for open source projects.